godaddy/gasket/packages/gasket-plugin-middleware/README.md

 # @gasket/plugin-middleware

-A helper plugin to handle common server engine setups for routing and executing lifecycles.
+An optional plugin when used applies middleware to express or fastify.

 ## Configuration

-All the configurations for a server setup are added under `express` or `fastify` in the config:
+All the configurations for middleware setup are added under `express` or `fastify` in the config:

 - `compression`: true by default.
 Can be set to false if applying compression differently.